Feeding your Cocker Spaniel healthy dog food can make a big difference to your pet's life.

 By feeding him good quality, natural foods, such as raw meat and fresh organic vegetables, you will improve your pet's health and give him a zest for life!

-If you can afford it, feed your Cocker the best quality money can buy - healthy dog food that's farmed responsibly and which doesn't contain artificial chemicals or preservatives - such as organic dog food.
+If you can afford it, feed your Cocker the best quality food that money can buy - food that's farmed responsibly and which doesn't contain artificial chemicals or preservatives - such as organic dog food.

 The terms organic and natural dog food are often used interchangeably, but they're not quite the same - natural food is not necessarily organic, but it is still the same high quality.